joelanford/pipes/README.md

 4. The destination hardcodes its URL when it creates a pipe.
 We should probably pass parameters to the destination and have it create URLs based on those parameters.

 ## Next Steps
+1. Add pull socket to `group.go` and Recv calls on the struct
-1. Fix the known issues
+2. Fix the known issues
-2. Add some custom error types instead of forwarding along the underlying Etcd/Mangos errors
+3. Add some custom error types instead of forwarding along the underlying Etcd/Mangos errors
-3. Add `destination_test.go` and `group_test.go`
+4. Add `destination_test.go` and `group_test.go`
-4. Add goroutines to the `group.Join()` call to:
-  - watch for additions, deletions, and changes to the group URL
-  - connect to the socket when the URL is created, update the socket connection when the URL changes, and teardown the connection when the URL is deleted.